 Whether it’s food, art, or music you love, there seem to be festivals, parties, and celebrations almost every weekend in New Orleans.
 Charmed by the city’s fun atmosphere, incredible history and yummy food, I and a few of my girlfriends planned a weekend trip to New Orleans.
-Since it was only 500 mile from Dallas, we decided to do a road trip to NOLA.
+Since it was only 500 miles from Dallas, we decided to do a road trip to NOLA.
 There is plenty to see, do and of course, eat in NOLA, here is a quick guide to planning an epic girls getaway weekend in New Orleans!

 Visit French Quarter and the Jackson Square